brandonwharton/jquery-server-calculator/README.md

 1. Navigate to the root directory of the project in your terminal.
 2. Run `npm start` in your terminal.
-3. Open your browser and navigate to [http://localhost:5000/] (http://localhost:5000/)
+3. Open your browser and navigate to [http://localhost:5000/](http://localhost:5000/)
 4. When finished, run `ctrl-c` in your terminal to stop the local server.

 ## Built With

--Node.js
+- Node.js
--JavaScript
+- JavaScript
--jQuery/Ajax
+- jQuery/Ajax
--Express
+- Express

 ## Acknowledgement

-Thanks to [Prime Digital Academy](www.primeacademy.io) for teaching me the necessary tools and knowledge off the ground, along with the members of my cohort that helped ideate and troubleshoot along the way.
+Thanks to [Prime Digital Academy](www.primeacademy.io) for teaching me the necessary tools and knowledge to get this project off the ground, along with the members of my cohort that helped ideate and troubleshoot along the way.

 ## Support

-If you have any suggestions or find any bugs, pleace reach out to me at [whartonbm@gmail.com] (whartonbm@gmail.com)
+If you have any suggestions or find any bugs, pleace reach out to me at [whartonbm@gmail.com](whartonbm@gmail.com)